cloudify-cosmo/docs.getcloudify.org/content/plugins/azure.md

   * `resource_group_name` The name of the resource group in which you wish to create this resource.
   * `resource_config` a dict with the following key:
       * `privateIPAddress`Static, private IP Address
-      * `privateIPAllocationMethod` Defines how a private IP address is assigned are Static or Dynamic
+      * `privateIPAllocationMethod` Defines how a private IP address is assigned.
+Options are 'Static' or 'Dynamic'.

 (See #common-properties)